ivdang/pioneer_control/README.md

 ### Obstacle avoidance for Pioneer Robot
-This project helps pioneer robot avoid obstacles around it when it's moving.
+This project helps pioneer robot avoid obstacles around it when it's moving along a path surrounded by wall

 ### Testing Demo